 Rio Grande Bird Research and CNMAS want to invite you to come visit the Sandia Crest, the Rosy-Finches and the the project!
 The Rosy-Finches are present at the crest from November till March each year and the RGBR is banding birds every Sunday during that period.
 Come enjoy the beautiful birds and scenery and you may even get to participate in the banding process.
 Remember that it’s cold up there and the roads are not always safe.
-Make sure to check the Rosy-Finch Project Facebook page for the latest updates on the birds, weather and road conditions and a schedule of banding dates and times.

 Additionally the researchers give frequent presentations about the project all across New Mexico and sometimes further afield.
 Some of these presentations are paid events but many of them are free.
-Check out the facebook page for a schedule of presentations as well.